activeyawcontrol/unofficial-simlab-faq/README.md

 I think people have done this by specifying it in their order form.

+## What angle should I use for my triple-monitor setup?

+Totally up to you.
+60 degrees is good for a wraparound view with high immersion and FOV.
+But it also makes it harder to get in and out of your rig.

 # Accessory questions

 ## Do I need to buy extra hardware with my rig order?